Fact, Fangs, and Fiction

 So, what can vampires actually do if they do get you?
 That depends.

-But Drac and Nosferatu are just one breed of vampire.
+But the Counts are just one breed of vampire.
 They're classic, cinematic, abject horrors.
 They drink blood.
 They turn into bats and fly around.
 There are other types though.
 You've probably met a vampire or two in this lifetime and just didn't know it.
 We don't all look dead.
 We don't all burn in sunlight.
 We don't all even drink blood.

-Image Credit: What We Do In The Shadows (2019) Image description: An old photo of a mundane-looking vampire man in a gold frame.
+Image Credit: What We Do In The Shadows (2019) Image description: An old photo of a mundane-looking vampire man smiling.
 End description.

 This gentleman is named Colin Robinson.